kubus765/react-crud-app/README.md

 The project was developed using Visual Studio 2022 and Visual Code.

+Current functionalities:
+- View the list of contacts that are saved on a SQL Database
+- Submit a new contact with the data (Name, Surname, Password, Email, Category, Phone number, Date of birth)
+- Delete an existing contact
+- Edit an existing contact

 Additional packages used in the project:

 - react-toastify: A package that provides an easy way to display toast notifications in React.
 It's used in the project to show success and error messages when a user adds, updates, or deletes a contact.